 and Chemistry.
 Our private tuition business is now in it's twelfth academic year of trading and we have never looked back.

-Because of this we would like to share some of our expertise with you to enable you to start work as a successful private tutor or if you are already a
+Because of this we would like to share some of our expertise with you to enable you to start work as a successful private tutor.
+Alternatively this guide can help exsisting

-tutor to improve your private tuition business so it will go from strength to strength.
+tutors on how to improve their tutoring service so it will go from strength to strength.
 This is only a guideline but we hope it will help you.
 This guide is

-primarily targeted at those wishing to be academic private tutors, providing academic tutoring, however most of the guide applies equally well to those of you wishing to tutor
+primarily targeted at those wishing to offer academic tutoring, however most of the guide applies equally well to those of you wishing to tutor

 non-academic/vocational subjects such as alternative therapies etc.

-As private tutors we hope that you find it beneficial, whether you are a currently a full time private tutor or part time private tutor, new to tutoring,
+Regardless of whether you are currently a full time or part time private tutor, new to tutoring,

-or are considering setting up a private tuition service, or home tutoring business, and become a private tutor, as a supplement to your main job i.e you are an NQT (Newly Qualified Teacher), supply teacher, retired teacher or perhaps a newly qualified graduate.We hope that you find the tutoring tips helpful
+or are considering setting up a new private tuition service or home tutoring business, we hope that you find the tutoring tips helpful

 If you are interested in viewing further articles, based on our tutoring experiences, you may wish to visit Home Tutors Directory resources page for further reading